Approaches to testing for cancer of unknown primary by location

-More information about neuroendocrine cancers that start in the pancreas may be found in our document, Pancreatic Cancer.
-Information about neuroendocrine cancers that start in the GI tract can be found in our document, Gastrointestinal Carcinoid.
-Information about neuroendocrine tumors that start in the lungs can be found in our document, Lung Carcinoid.
+More information about neuroendocrine cancers that start in the pancreas may be found in our document Pancreatic Cancer.
+Information about neuroendocrine cancers that start in the GI tract can be found in our document Gastrointestinal Carcinoid Tumors.
+Information about neuroendocrine tumors that start in the lungs can be found in our document Lung Carcinoid Tumors.

 A type of poorly differentiated malignant neoplasm called small cell carcinoma or poorly differentiated neuroendocrine carcinoma can develop in the lungs and, less often, in other organs.
 Some of these cancers usually respond to certain chemotherapy combinations, although they are likely to come back (recur) at a later time.